-Deep in the recesses of our DNA, etched as deep as the Mariana trench, are the woods.
+Etched deep in the recesses of our DNA, are the woods.
 Yet deep in the urban jungles many of us eek out our lives.
 Green becomes a salve for our modern, urban wounds inflicted by a life of speed dating, subterranean travel, jack hammers, and fitness centers.
 Two dimensional biophilic bandages.
 Mirroring the data rich world we live in today, these representations are in high definition, designed to overwhelm the senses, but not underwhelm the spirit.
 Welcome home.

 201X, The Holocene, our current epoch, an “interglacial” period in our current ice age, appears as though born from the mind of a science fiction horror tale, where horizons have been erased, analogous to the topography of cyberspace that defines and consumes our very age.
 This might not be your home, but this is, alas, our home.

 A place we retreat to when we have run out of options.
 Imaginary lands where life continues.
 As sophisticated animals at the top of the food chain, we are adaptable, we have adapted.
 Evolution is within us.
 The planet becomes an abstraction of itself, while life becomes the subject of natural history.

 Justin Brice (b.
 1974) is an American visual artist whose large-scale photographs explore the themes of ecology, time and change.
 His abstract painterly images chart earth’s geological continuum, using the planet’s modern day topography as a visual metaphor for the past, present and future.